Last Updated: September 17, 2025

 What Was Alec Guinness' Net Worth and Salary?

-Anthony Daniels, Alec Guinness and Mark Hamill. (via Getty)
+Anthony Daniels, Alec Guinness, and Mark Hamill. (via Getty)

 Early Life and Stage Career

 Alec Guinness was born on April 2, 1914, in Paddington, London, England.
-He first worked advertising copy.
+He first worked on advertising copy.
 His first job in the theater was on his 20th birthday when he was a student at the Fay Compton Studio of Dramatic Art in the play "Libel," which opened at the Old King's Theater in Hammersmith before transferring to the West End's Playhouse.
 Guinness quickly moved from a walk-on role to an understudy with two lines.
 At age 22, he appeared at the Albery Theater in the role of Osric in a successful production of "Hamlet."
 He later signed on with the Old Vic, where he was cast in a series of classic roles and worked with numerous actors who would eventually become his friends and future co-stars.
 Throughout the late 1930s, Alec played several Shakespearean roles.
 In 1939, he adapted Charles Dickens's novel "Great Expectations" for the stage, which was a huge success.

 Guinness served in the Royal Navy Volunteer Reserve in World War II, initially as a seaman in 1941 before getting a commission as a temporary sub-lieutenant in 1942 and a promotion to temporary lieutenant the following year.
 During the Second World War, he was granted a brief leave of absence from the Royal Navy to appear in "Flare Path" on Broadway.